decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 8.  index = octet_point_length
 9.  end_index = index + octet_scalar_length - 1
 10. e = OS2IP(signature_octets[index..end_index])
-11. if e = 0 OR e >= r, return INVALID
+11. if e = 0 or e >= r, return INVALID
 12. return (A, e)
 ```

 #### Proof to Octets

-This operation describes how to encode a proof, as computed at step 25 in [ProofGen](#proof-generation-proofgen), to an octet string.
-The input to the operation MUST be a valid proof.
+This operation describes how to encode as an octet string, a proof as computed by `CoreProofGen` in (#coreproofgen) (or, more precisely, by step 5 of the `ProofFinalize` operation defined in (#proof-finalization)).

 The inputted proof value must consist of the following components, in that order: